zsquareplusc/lttp-backup/README.txt

-    path                print the absolute path to the backup rm SRC              remove a file from the backup rm -r SRC           remove a directory and all its contents
+    path                print the absolute path to the backup rm SRC              remove a file from the backup rm -r SRC           remove a directory and all its contents verify [SRC]        compare files in the source location against the backup (hash)
+    integrity           check all files within the backup for changes (compare hashes)
+    compare [TIMESPEC]  compare two backups and list files added/changed/removed

 Copy
 ----